povstenko/povstenko/README.md

 ### Hi there 👋
+This GitHub profile contains all projects and homeworks from period of my IT STEP University student life.
+Here you can see repositories about machine learning, web development, solving algorithmic tasks, and various projects

 <!--
 **povstenko/povstenko** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.